Translate Our Site

 UCC / Outreach Programmes

-A number of Transition Year Students are selected to participate in Work Experience at the Computer Science Department at UCC.
-We also have a number of senior cycle students who particpate in the Munster Programming course at UCC.
+A number of Transition Year / Senior Cycle students who particpate in the Munster Programming course at UCC.

 The Munster Programming Training initiative, which began in 2004, is designed to encourage transition year students to open their minds to the various areas of comptuer programming and multimedia.
 The course began with an introduction to C programming and included modules on web design, flash animation and film production.
 The opportunity has provided the students with an invaluable insight into the growing IT industry.
 The course culiminates in a graduation ceremony graduated in May.